fbettag/phoenix_mdbootstrap_form/README.md

 ## Usage

-In order to change markup of form elements to bootstrap-style ones all you need is to prefix regular methods you aleady have with `PhoenixMDBootstrapForm`, or `MDF` if you created an alias.
+In order to change markup of form elements to bootstrap-style, all you need is to prefix regular methods you aleady have with `PhoenixMDBootstrapForm`, or `MDF` if you created an alias.

 For example:

 ```elixir
 <%= form_for @changeset, "/", fn f -> %>